 Here, at the corner of 65th Street in 1904, The Prasada began rising.
 Developer Samuel B. Haines had commissioned Charles Romeyn to design a 12-story, opulent apartment house that would lure high-class tenants.
 The building Romeyn produced was frosted with Beaux Arts ornamentation and capped with a two-story mansard roof.
 Residents and guests entered through an impressive portico supported by four two-story banded pillars.

-Completed in 1907 and costing about $250,000, there were only three apartments per floor “assuring to the tenants the luxury of large rooms.”
+Completed in 1907 and costing about $250,000 (the equivalent of more than $7 million in 2020), there were only three apartments per floor “assuring to the tenants the luxury of large rooms.”
 The World’s New York Apartment Album said “All the principal rooms throughout the building command an extended view of Central Park with its attendant advantages.
 Servants’ rooms, bathrooms, kitchens, etc., are located facing the court.”

-The wealthy residents were provided with the expected amenities: parlors, libraries and dining rooms all boasted ornately-carved Caen stone French mantels; the oak-paneled dining rooms had stately beamed ceilings; a cold-storage plant provided ice to the glass-and-tile lined refrigerators; and in a surprisingly modern touch there were telephone connections in every apartment and “electrical-base receptacles for reading lamps in dining room, library, parlor and in some of the sleeping rooms.”
+The wealthy residents were provided with the expected amenities: parlors and libraries boasted ornately-carved Caen stone French mantels; the oak-paneled dining rooms had stately beamed ceilings; a cold-storage plant in the basement provided ice to the glass-and-tile lined refrigerators; and in a surprisingly modern touch there were telephone connections in every apartment and “electrical-base receptacles for reading lamps in dining room, library, parlor and in some of the sleeping rooms.”

-The impressive lobby entrance hall was floored in marble, its walls were French Caen stone and the ceilings ornately plastered.
-It lead to a large “Palm Room” with fountain, covered by a stained glass dome supported by four caryatides.
+The impressive entrance hall was floored in marble, its walls were French Caen stone and the ceilings ornately plastered.
+It lead to a large “Palm Room” with a fountain directly below a stained glass dome supported by four caryatids.

 Stanlaws and Russell set aside approximately $1.35 million for their renovations, calling upon architects Starrett and Van Vlect and contractors Fred T. Ley & Company to accomplish the remake.